-- 1. Press A and select Setup and press OK. - 2.
-Select TV settings > Picture > MPEG artefact reduction.

-3. Press ► (right) and select On or Off.
+- 1. Press n and select Setup and press OK. - 2.
+Select TV settings > Picture > MPEG artefact reduction. - 3.
+Press ▶ (right) and select On or Off. - 4.
+Press , repeatedly if necessary, to close the menu.

 Digital Crystal Clear

 With Digital Crystal Clear, you can fine-tune each pixel to match the surrounding pixels and produce a brilliant, high-definition image.